Topological classification of generic real meromorphic functions: Park corresponding to a real meromorphic function

 A park of generic real meromorphic functions with two real critical values is as follows.
 Its semi-garden consists of a disk and a chord joining two points on the boundary.
 The corresponding orientable surface of the orientable garden is a sphere.
 There is an alley in each face (there are four faces) ending at an entrance/exit of genus $0$.
 The lengths of the three edges of each semi-garden are $0,0$ and $1$.

-Finally, a park of a generic real meromorphic function without real critical values has a garden which is the simplest orientable garden with length $3$ of its side.
+Finally, a park of a generic real meromorphic function without real critical values has a garden which is the elementary orientable garden with length $3$ of its side.
 It has one entrance/exit, each one of genus $0$, joined by an alley with the corresponding white/black face.
-A different park for this case may be constructed with a simplest orientable garden, an oriented separated garden and four entrances/exits all of them of genus $0$.
+A different park for this case may be constructed with a elementary orientable garden, an oriented separated garden and four entrances/exits all of them of genus $0$.
 The edges are three contours of length $1$.

-\textbf{Example 3.} The figure shows a park of a complicated generic real meromorphic function from a surface of genus $7$ and with $11$ real critical values.
-The rectangles with labels $g=$integer, represent the entrances/exits.
+\textbf{Example 4.} The park in Figure 6 corresponds to generic real meromorphic functions from surfaces of genus $13$, with $10$ real critical values.
+The orientation reversing involution has two Jordan closed curves as fixed point set and the quotient surface is non-orientable.